elementor/elementor/readme.txt

 == Changelog ==

+= 3.1.2 - 2021-02-03 =
+* Tweak: Added Lazy load option for YouTube in Video widget to prevent conflicts ([#13898](https://github.com/elementor/elementor/issues/13898))
+* Tweak: Allow overwriting the assets URL when using a mirror domain ([#13701](https://github.com/elementor/elementor/issues/13701))
+* Tweak: Removed deprecated `jQuery` functions for WP 5.7 compatibility
+* Tweak: Added a `mixin` for `webkit-scrollbar` design in Table of Content widget CSS
+* Tweak: Added `--force` CLI replace command to always return the number of replaces
+* Tweak: Added a Lazy Load control for YouTube source in Background Video
+* Tweak: Updated `eicons` library to v5.11.0
+* Fix: Youtube videos didn't work properly when Privacy mode is enabled and "Improved Asset Loading" experiment is disabled ([#13711](https://github.com/elementor/elementor/issues/13711))
+* Fix: Error event will not always have an `originalEvent` ([Props @enisdenjo](https://github.com/enisdenjo))
+* Fix: Background Video protocol wasn't using `https` for `youtube-nocookie` option in Video widget
+* Fix: Youtube API script was loaded when Image overlay is used
+* Fix: Navigator overlapped preview area if attached to the right
+* Fix: Column layout glitch when changing the section structure
+* Fix: Landing page created via the Admin bar wasn't created with Canvas layout
+* Fix: Sanitized options in the editor to enforce better security policies

 = 3.1.1 - 2021-01-31 =
 * Tweak: Minor UI improvements in Compatibility tag
 * Fix: Async JS loading conflicted with `wp.i18n` ([#13708](https://github.com/elementor/elementor/issues/13708), [#13746](https://github.com/elementor/elementor/issues/13746), [Topic](https://wordpress.org/support/topic/console-error-43/))